Estimating the Number of HTTP/3 Responses in QUIC Using Deep Learning: Evaluating on Complete Traces

 \section{Evaluating on Complete Traces}

-This section presents results for estimating the total number of HTTP/3 responses in a trace.
-For this evaluation, \textbf{new images were generated with no overlap between the windows}, using the same test traces that were used before (Section~\ref{eval-res}, iteration 1, known web server scenario).
-The images were fed sequentially through the trained models, whose predictions were summed and compared to the sums of the trace's true label.
+This section evaluates the model’s ability to estimate the total number of HTTP/3 responses in a trace.
+To do so, \textbf{we generated new, non-overlapping windows} from the same test traces used previously (Section~\ref{eval-res}, iteration 1, known-server scenario).
+We then summed the models’ per-window predictions and compared them to the true total responses per trace.